NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/Adding Vulnerable Application to CodeCommit Repository.md

 2. Ensure that the correct branch (in this case, Master) is selected.
 3. Confirm that the files from the vulnerable application are visible in the repository.

+### Great Job💪
+Great job!
+You have successfully added a vulnerable application to your CodeCommit repository.
+In the next steps, we will explore how to add a buildspec.yml file to our code repository, enabling us to build the project using CodeBuild.
+Additionally, we will integrate SonarCloud within our project for enhanced security analysis.